mathesar-foundation/mathesar-website/software-engineer.md

 Although we’re new, we already have dozens of contributors.
 If you’re interested, you can also contribute.

-We work in public – you can check out what our team is doing on Matrix.
+We work in public – you can check out what our team is doing on GitHub and Matrix.
 And via our mailing lists.
 {% endcapture %}

 {% include feature.html